top of page

 Therefore, I am in Canada (conclusion)

 In this argument, again, there is a clear logical connection between the premises and conclusion.
-Therefore, it counts as a valid deductive argument.
+It is, therefore, a valid deductive argument.
 That is, if we can accept the premises as true, we must also accept the conclusion.
-However, it happens to be the case that one of the premises is not true: I am not in Halifax.
+However, it happens to be the case that one of the premises is not true: I am currently not in Halifax.
 If one or more of the premises is false, the argument is not sound—we'll call it an unsound deductive argument.
 So, this one is valid but unsound.

 Get it?
 It might be a good idea to draw yourself a diagram of valid vs. invalid and sound vs. unsound deductive arguments.
 We're starting to juggle a lot of new concepts!